Can Yoga Help Your Fertility?

 Stacey: How long have you been doing yoga as an instructor?

-Brenda: As an instructor I’ve been teaching for fourteen years, but practising for over twenty-one.
+Brenda: As an instructor I’ve been teaching for fourteen years, but practizing for over twenty-one.

 Stacey: Great!
-And this is all done through your place in Los Angeles ?
+Is this all done through your place in Los Angeles ?

 Brenda: You know, it’s interesting.
 Yoga teachers are very nomadic!
 I’ve done yoga all over the world, but primarily my teachers were Los Angeles-based at one time and my teaching tends to be Los Angeles-based.
 So I’ve taught yoga everywhere from Yoga Works to Maha Yoga to Yoga Zone to Mark Blanchard’s Power Yoga to when I opened my own yoga studio with my husband called Yoga Villa here in Los Angeles .
 My teachers range from Rod Stryker, who is world known, as well as Maty Ezraty and Chuck Miller and Erich Schiffmann.
 I trained right alongside Seane Corn, so there’s a really rich environment for yoga here in Los Angeles and we’ve kind of all branched out into the world from there.